sfinnie/rebar3_cowboy/readme.md

 		$ curl localhost:8080
 		Response body - replace me

+1. Edit the handler (`src/myfirst_handler.erl`) as required.
 See the [Cowboy docs](https://ninenines.eu/docs/en/cowboy/2.6/guide/) for building out the app from here.

 ## Pre-Requisites